GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 ### Test Ingress and default backend

-You should now be able to access the web application by going to the EXTERNAL-IP address of the Nginx ingress controller (from the output above).
+You should now be able to access the web application by going to the EXTERNAL-IP address of the NGINX ingress controller (from the output above).

 ![image](https://github.com/ameer00/community/blob/master/tutorials/nginx-ingress-gke/Kuard-ingress.png)